bbauska/Anti-Project2025/anti.md

 families, have little or no long-term academic value for children.
 Given its unaddressed crisis of rampant abuse and lack of positive outcomes, this program should be eliminated along with the entire OHS.
 At the very least, the program’s COVID-19 vaccine and mask requirements should be rescinded.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24] Hurt Non-Traditional Families
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

+<h3>Hurt Non-Traditional Families</h3>
-Project 2025 recommended repealing and replacing Biden HHS policies that focus on “LGBTQ+ equity, subsidizing single-motherhood, disincentivizing work, and penalizing marriage.
+<p>Project 2025 recommended repealing and replacing Biden HHS policies that focus on “LGBTQ+
+equity, subsidizing single-motherhood, disincentivizing work, and penalizing marriage.
 “Families comprised of a married mother, father, and their children are the foundation of a well-ordered nation and healthy society.
 Unfortunately, family policies and programs under President Biden’s HHS are fraught with agenda items focusing on ‘LGBTQ+ equity,’ subsidizing single-motherhood, disincentivizing work, and penalizing marriage.
-These policies should be repealed and replaced by policies that support the

-45
-formation of stable, married, nuclear families.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24]
+These policies should be repealed and replaced by policies that support the formation of stable, married, nuclear families.”
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

-Project 2025 wants HHS to prioritize marriage father engagement because homes with non-related boyfriends “Are among the most dangerous place for a child to be.”
+<p>Project 2025 wants HHS to prioritize marriage father engagement because homes with non-related
+boyfriends “Are among the most dangerous place for a child to be.”
 “Working fathers are essential to the well-being and development of their children, but the United States is experiencing a crisis of fatherlessness that is ruining our children’s futures.
 In the overwhelming number of cases, fathers insulate